Address: No. 199, Weiwu Road, Yueqing Economic Development Zone, Zhejiang Province, China.

 A waterproof industrial plug works well because of several design parts working together.
 These parts limit water entry.
 By controlling moisture, the plug tackles a main cause of failure.

-Seals are built in at several important points.
-These include where the plug meets the socket and where the cable goes in.
-These seals block common ways for moisture to enter, like from splashing, condensation, or creeping along the cable.
-When water is kept away from the metal conducting parts, there is less chance of corrosion and insulation damage.
+Seals are placed at a few key spots—like where the plug meets the socket and where the cable enters the housing.
+They’re there to block the main ways water likes to sneak in: splashing, condensation, or just creeping along the outside of the cable.
+Keeping water away from the metal contacts and conductors means way less chance of corrosion or damaged insulation.

 This method does not remove all environmental danger.
 But it helps keep electrical performance stable for a longer time.
 This is especially useful outdoors or in places that get washed down.